 Whatever you decide to do, make sure you implement the feedback.
 Don’t just collect feedback because other organizations are doing it.
 Remember, no two organizations can be identical.
 You will need to do things differently for your organization to succeed.

 Nobody likes to keep speculating.
 As an organization, your first step to achieving effective communication is communicating on a regular basis.
 There are many tools in the market that facilitate business communication.

 Invest in some of these good tools and software, which will enable you to communicate with the entire organization regularly.
 Make your managers responsible, ask them to speak to their teams, and email company information.
 If you are multi-locational, conduct weekly meetings involving the entire organization.

 According to a study conducted by Gallup, nearly 60% of employees said they need feedback on a regular basis to help them improve their working style.
 Millennials look forward to feedback, Be transparent with your employees.

 There is a difference between constructive feedback and criticism, as rightly pointed by Dale Carnegie.
 Be clear on what basis and attribute their performance will be evaluated and whether their progress is where it is supposed to be.

 There is nothing more putting off than a micromanaging manager.
-Give your employees the liberty to think out of the box, trust your employees.
+Give your employees the liberty to think out of the box.
+Trust them.
 If they need to work from home, give them that option or let them sit wherever they want within the office space.

-This not only facilitates a happy and positive atmosphere at work but also brings more autonomy to the workplace.
-Your employees start owning up things and this ultimately leads to employee loyalty.
+This facilitates a happy and positive atmosphere at work and brings more autonomy to the workplace.
+Your employees start owning up to things, and this ultimately leads to employee loyalty.